Do Go On - Do Go On Presents: Arty Facts - Vault

 So DCM, who as we know were designing City Square,

-they, which was sort of a competition to win that bid,
+which was sort of a competition to win that bid,

 they put on their own competition.

-Yeah, to find an art piece that would complement the square's design.
+Yeah, to find an art piece

-Now if you know Melbourne or you visit Melbourne,
+Now, if you know Melbourne or you visit Melbourne,

-It's got a general kind of blue-grey vibe to it and Ron Robertson-Swan wanted to create a piece
+It's got a general kind of blue-gray vibe to it.

-to offset some of the greyness and the straight lines that exist in the city
+to offset some of the greyness and the straight lines that exist in the city.

-glass carousel.
-The wall pit.
 They needed something that would really make it stand out.

 Only black and white.

-Sorry, we can't do color.
+Sorry, we can't do colour.

-So his design met the challenge of being
+So his design met the challenge of being a grand interlocked sculpture.

 We're getting a lot of shelter.

-I, for one, love interlocked sculptures.
+I for one love interlocked sculptures.

-I can't help but think, though, Jess,
+I can't help it think though, Jess.

-that we are not in the Melbourne City Square.
+We are not in the Melbourne City Square.

 That's going to come up pretty soon.